fboes/blogophon/docs/markdown.md

 Teaser text
 -----------

-The most simple way to provide a teaser text for index pages is to set it via the **YAML block**.
+The most simple way to provide a teaser text for index pages is to set it via the **YAML front matter block**.

 Another way to generate a teaser text is to **split your article text** via a single line `===`.
 The first part above the `===` will be used as description, and both parts for the full version of the text: